Galvanized Steel Pipe Corrosion

 Galvanized steel has been used successfully for corrosion prevention in numerous applications without experiencing rapid failure.
 Its thin zinc layer provides resistance to corrosion by two mechanisms:

 - First, it acts as a sacrificial anode when attached to steel.
 It will corrode preferentially under corrosive conditions, thereby protecting the underlying steel.

 Despite the name, dry pipe fire sprinkler systems will always contain some amount of trapped water.
-No matter how well a system is pitched to drain, it is impossible to remove all the water that is introduced to dry and pre-action systems during hydrostatic testing and periodic trip testing.
+No matter how well a system is pitched to drain, removing all the water introduced to dry and pre-action systems during hydrostatic and periodic trip testing is impossible.

 At the locations where trapped water is present, the protective zinc carbonate layer will not form.
 Rather, under consistently oxygenated and moist conditions, aggressive localized oxygen corrosion will dissolve the zinc layer and expose the underlying steel.

 This corrosion results in the formation of iron oxides at the site of the initial penetration of the zinc layer.
 Under-deposit corrosion mechanisms result in a higher corrosion rate underneath the mound of iron oxides (tubercle), which in turn results in more iron oxides.
 This self-catalyzing process results in the rapid formation of a pit in the pipe wall, eventually resulting in a pin-hole leak (see photo above).